Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Yeah, for sure.

-But we love those snivelling little turds for filming it because now
+But we love those sniveling little turds to film it because now you have content.

 Were they sitting one in front of the other?

-Because that is, I'm trying to think about their aircraft.
+Because that is trying to think about their aircraft.

-I think it's your Cropex over the back.
+I think of your cropex over the back, earflict.

-I had my little brother sit behind me in a fucking nightmare.
+I had my little brother sit behind me his fucking nightmare.

 Punched me.

-I think it might be even worse in that it was one at a time,
+I think it might be even worse than that it was one at a time.

-so they're probably fighting over who gets to go.
+So they're probably fighting over who gets a go.

-I remember Thomas Selfridge that Orville took up and fucking killed.
+I remember, you know, Thomas Selfridge that Orville took up and fucking killed.

 What?